-- Double counting can only be on the 400-level or above courses in the Technical Elective and Advanced Math categories; required courses cannot be double counted; - JUMP students may double count a maximum of 6 credits of their undergraduate work towards their Master's degree, including graduate courses; - JUMP students may also request to transfer any number of graduate level credits that are not used for any portion of the undergraduate degree towards the Master's degree, in addition to the 6 double counting credits; - All double counting and transfer courses must have grades of "B" or above, but not for GPA calculation of the graduate study. - No transferred credit may be more than seven years old at the time of a student's graduation from JI.
+- Double counting can only be on the 400-level or above courses in the Technical Elective and Advanced Math categories; required courses cannot be double counted; - JUMP students may double count a maximum of 6 credits of their undergraduate work towards their Master's degree, including graduate courses; - JUMP students may also request to transfer any number of graduate level credits that are not used for any portion of the undergraduate degree towards the Master's degree, in addition to the 6 double counting credits; - All double counting and transfer courses must have grades of "B" or above. - No transferred credit may be more than seven years old at the time of a student's graduation from JI.